nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### 6.2.8 Adding priority level: `priority`

-Adds an priority level to a patient in the system.
+Adds a priority level to a patient in the system.

 :pencil: Format: `priority INDEX l/PRIORITY_LEVEL`